scrabbletank/farhome-rules/rulesdoc.md

 #### Uncanny Dodge
 *Requires Agile, 10th level*

-Once per round you may spend 2 AP to gain _Resistance 2_ to all but psychic damage from the single target attack, maneuver, or spell attack.
+Once per round you may spend 2 AP to gain _Resistance 2_ to all but psychic damage from a single target attack, maneuver, or spell attack.

 #### Warded Spells
 *Requires Quickened Spellcasting, 7 combined spellcasting proficiency, 12th Level*